 New Mexico Chapter of the American Society of Landscape Architects, 2011 Design Award

-The Bachechi Open Space Park is perhaps one of Albuquerque’s most beloved facilities– enjoyed by pedestrians, bicyclists, hikers, equestrians and nature lovers alike.
-It’s the gateway to 21 miles of Bosque and the Rio Grande Valley State Park.
+Bachechi Open Space Park is one of Albuquerque's most popular attractions, with pedestrians, bicyclists, hikers, equestrians, and nature enthusiasts all enjoying it.
+It's the starting point for a 21-mile hike through the Bosque and the Rio Grande Valley State Park.

-The park includes a sustainable urban forest of primarily native plants, wildlife viewing stations, picnic facilities and hiking trails.
-Roof water from the Environmental Education building drains to above ground cisterns and is used to irrigate surrounding landscape.
-On site earthwork is a key component of the water conservation strategy for the park.
-Numerous moist soil and xeric depressions harvest water from surrounding surfaces and mimic the nearby bosque.
-This system sustains plants and attracts wildlife.
-All grading is designed to collect water from hard and soft surfaces to keep precipitation on site for the vegetation.
+The park features a mostly native-plant urban forest, wildlife watching stations, picnic areas, and hiking trails.
+Roof water from the Environmental Education building is collected in above-ground cisterns and utilized to irrigate the landscape.
+On-site earthwork is an important part of the park's water conservation strategy.
+Several moist soil and xeric depressions replicate the nearby bosque by harvesting water from surrounding surfaces.
+Plants thrive in this system, which also draws wildlife.
+To maintain precipitation on site for the vegetation, all grading is designed to collect water from hard and soft surfaces.